att-circ-contrl/TriadDrive/drive-close-short/README.md

 clips Kevin provided to us (albeit at risk of metal fatigue).
 So, only the "tungsten" arms are needed with this design.

-This design with tungsten, with NeuroNexus probes, and with Diagnostic BioChip probes, with appropriate cable holders.
+This design can work with tungsten, NeuroNexus, and Diagnostic BioChip probes, with appropriate cable holders.

 ## Notes